 Pre and post training surveys were implemented with all mentors taking part in the training.
-At the time of writing, 62 pre training mentor surveys had been completed.
-The post-training survey was completed by 57 mentors, which represented a 91.9% retention rate.
-Follow-up surveys to were planned to be conducted with the mentors after implementation of the programme has concluded, however at the time of writing no school had completed programme implementation.
-It is envisaged that these will be completed in June/July 2021.
+140 mentors completed the pre training mentor survey.
+The post training survey was completed by 132 mentors, which represented a 94.3% retention rate.
 Surveys aimed to identify individual level changes in: attitudes, knowledge and behaviours related to violence prevention and bystander behaviour; mental wellbeing; and, resilience.
-Survey questions included: basic demographic information; perceptions of the training content, delivery and usefulness
+Survey questions included: basic demographic information; perceptions of the training content, delivery and usefulness (post only); and, a number of validated measures (pre and post) including: